shree675/MyMargdarshaka/README.md

 * Get started on the subjects and have a happy learning experience!
 * For conversation, you can chat with your assigned mentor using the chat box provided on each subject card.
 * You can provide regular feedback about the platform or experience in the feedback page.
 * If you need insights on how best to use this platform or if you have a question, then head over to the guidelines page by selecting the 'GUIDELINES' button on the navbar.
-Interact with the virtual mentor Lola<a href="https://github.com/shree675/MyMargdarshaka/blob/main/README.md#:~:text=Lola%20is%20a%20custom%20character%20that%20uses%20an%20NLP%20based%20BERT%20conversation%20model%20that%20helps%20provide%20suitable%20answers%20to%20the%20input%20queries."><sup>1</sup></a> by typing in your queries or clicking on the provided chips to gain insights and advice on how to make most use of this platform.
+Interact with the virtual mentor Lola<sup>1</sup> by typing in your queries or clicking on the provided chips to gain insights and advice on how to make most use of this platform.
 * You can view your progress on the right panel and you can change your details or request for a change in mentor in the dashboard page.
 * Click on 'LOGOUT' on the navbar to logout.